Aged Care and Disability Support

 For more information about volunteer positions contact:

-Yuli Liang on (03) 9285 4888 or Email mic.volunteering@miceastmelb.com.au
+Godette McGregor on (03) 7049 1600 or Email mic.volunteering@miceastmelb.com.au

 This program for younger people with disabilities is supported by the Victorian Government.